 "The issues of measurement and conceptualization described above in relation to efforts to screen for problematic or harmful cannabis use highlight the shortcomings of ‘one-size-fits-all’ approaches to screening.
 Our examination of the existing literature and of cannabis users from a general population study and from a mixed-methods study of adult, stable, socially integrated users suggests that many cannabis users who may otherwise meet the criteria for being at moderate risk for problematic use are nonetheless able to successfully integrate cannabis use into everyday life with few associated problems.
 Indeed, our findings advocate that regular use of small amounts of cannabis does not appear to increase an individual’s likelihood of experiencing problems, and it does not threaten one’s ability to function well and perform expected roles.
 Even so, the tools used to assess potentially harmful cannabis use invariably serve to classify almost all ‘regular’ users as problematic users."

-Asbridge M, Duff C, Marsh D, C, Erickson P, G, Problems with the Identification of ‘Problematic' Cannabis Use: Examining the Issues of Frequency, Quantity, and Drug Use Environment.
+Asbridge M, Duff C, Marsh D, Erickson P. Problems with the Identification of ‘Problematic' Cannabis Use: Examining the Issues of Frequency, Quantity, and Drug Use Environment.
 Eur Addict Res 2014;20:254-267.

 15. Cannabis and Dependence

 "People who develop problems with marijuana may indeed be different from those who do not, but this phenomenon has been observed with other substances of abuse.
 A comparison with alcohol use and dependence provides a case in point.
 The great majority of Americans have tried alcohol and continue to drink alcoholic beverages regularly.
 However, only an estimated 10 to 15 percent of alcohol drinkers develop problems, and only some of these problem drinkers seek treatment.
 This is also true of those who have tried cocaine or heroin (Anthony, Warner, and Kessler, 1994).